Gouvernathor/layeredimage2/README.rst

   However, the non-auto "blue" attribute would be matched with the "eileen_blue" image, not "eileen_token_blue".

-  As a result, if an "eileen_token_blue" image is defined, it would only be part of the layeredimage if ``attribute short`` was not written in the group.
+  As a result, if an "eileen_token_blue" image is defined, it would only be part of the layeredimage if ``attribute blue`` was not written in the group.
 Toggling between "eileen_blue" and "eileen_token_blue" is very weird.

   - Now, both auto and non-auto attributes follow the same rules in ``multiple`` groups, since these groups don't have a name anymore.